-For example, politicians send campaign postcards, restaurants, and grocery stores send coupons and promotions, charities, and non-profit organizations use it for fundraising, among others.
+For example, politicians send campaign postcards, restaurants, and grocery stores send coupons and promotions, charities and non-profit organizations use it for fundraising, among others.

-The truth is that direct mail marketing still works today since you can be quite a lot creative, there is not as much competition as in other channels, it allows you to reach a wide audience that might be interested through segmentation, and it’s interactive.
+The truth is that direct mail marketing still works today since you can be quite a lot creative.
+There is not as much competition as in other channels, it allows you to reach a wide audience that might be interested through segmentation, and it’s interactive.

 Direct Response Marketing

-Direct response marketing is a marketing approach that focuses on encouraging prospects to take prompt action and opt-in into an offer.
+Direct response marketing is a marketing approach that focuses on encouraging prospects to take prompt action and opt-in to an offer.
 It doesn’t take long to see whether the campaign is effective or not.
 It’s low-cost, and its results are easily measurable.
 That’s why it’s perfect for small to medium businesses.

-Besides, direct response marketing can appear in lots of advertising forms like websites, online ads, TV, radio, magazines, newspapers, direct mail, email, etc. It aims at generating leads straight away, nor to increase brand awareness or promote your brand’s image.
+Besides, direct response marketing can appear in lots of advertising forms like websites, online ads, TV, radio, magazines, newspapers, direct mail, email, etc. It aims at generating leads straight away, not to increase brand awareness or promote your brand’s image.

-Direct response marketing aims at generating an immediate response.
+Direct response marketing aims at generating immediate response.
 Its purpose is to send prospects targeted messages so that they take specific actions, such as buy a product or join an email list.